blockchainsllc/in3-docs/docs/config.md

 ## experimental

-iif true the client allows to use use experimental features, otherwise a exception is thrown if those would be used. *This config is optional.*
+if true the client allows to use use experimental features, otherwise a exception is thrown if those would be used. *This config is optional.*

  Type: `bool?`